 These Terms of Business apply to work undertaken by Cambria Publishing Ltd for clients.
-Cambria Publishing Ltd is a private UK company limited by shares.
-Cambria Books is a trading name for Cambria Publishing Ltd.
+Cambria Books is a trading name for Cambria Publishing Ltd. Cambria Publishing Limited is a limited company registered in England and Wales.
+Registered Number 12383752.

 Cambria Publishing shall provide to you (“the Client”) the services agreed in writing between Cambria Publishing and the Client set out in the Specification (“the Services”) in consideration of payment by the Client to Cambria Publishing of the fees and expenses set out in the Specification (“the Fees”).